deliveroo/bitrise-step-github-script-runner/README.md

 # GitHub Bash Script Runner

 Downloads the content of a script hosted in GitHub and runs it as a bash script.
-Is very similar to Remote Bash Script Runner Step but you can use it with private repos and you can pass arguments.
+It is very similar to [Remote Bash Script Runner Step](https://github.com/bitrise-steplib/steps-remote-script-runner) but it allows you to do a couple of things more:

+1. You can use it with private repos
+2. You can pass command line arguments

 ## How to use this Step

-Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line and call `bitrise run test`.
+Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise), just `git clone` this repository, `cd` into it's folder in your Terminal/Command Line and call `bitrise run cli-test`.

-*Check the `bitrise.yml` file for required inputs which have to be added to your `.bitrise.secrets.yml` file!*
+*Add `GITHUB_TOKEN`to your `.bitrise.secrets.yml` file!*

 Step by step: